Holybag/UserHobbies/README.md

 ## UserHobbies app
-  This project is simple backend application to manage Users and User's Hobbies.
+  This project is small backend app to manage Users and User's Hobbies.
 This program made by Node.js with express and using mongodb with mongoose.

 ## Project Information

+  ### Tech stack
+    * Nodejs with Typescript, MongoDB with mongoose, Test with Mocha

+  ### Tech details
+    * Nodejs with Typescript
+    * Express framework
+    * There are 2 different Mongo collections: User {id, name, gobbies}, Hobbies{id, passionLevel, name, year}
+    * Hobbies are not embedded in the User Schema (used Mongo refs)
+    * Endpoints are CRUD of users and hobbies.
+    * Swagger used
+    * Unit test by Mocha

   ### Requirements
     * Node 12
     * MongoDB 4.2